Adapting Your Linear Infrastructure Projects to Changing Regulatory Frameworks

 Click here to watch the on-demand webinar.

 Nossaman LLP is an approved State Bar of California MCLE provider and certifies that this activity is approved for 1.5 hours of general credit.
-Approval is pending for Texas CLE credit.
+This activity is also approved for 1.5 hours of Texas CLE credit.

 Questions?
 Please contact Jessica Ku at email@example.com or 949.477.7667.